Glenn Presnell

-Early years
+Early life

-Born in Gilead, Nebraska, Presnell attended DeWitt High School and the University of Nebraska–Lincoln.
+Born in Gilead, Nebraska, Presnell attended DeWitt High School and the University of Nebraska.
 He played college football as a halfback for the Nebraska Cornhuskers football team from 1925 to 1927.
 In 1925, Presnell led Nebraska to a 14–0 victory over an Illini team that included the "Galloping Ghost", Red Grange.
 As one writer put it, "all the galloping was done by Presnell this day."
 Presnell was selected as a first-team player on the 1927 College Football All-America Team.

 Professional football

 After leaving Nebraska, Presnell played football for the Ironton Tanks in Ironton, Ohio.
 He was a player-coach for the team and also taught science at Ironton High School.
 Presnell was a halfback in Ironton's single wing offense and also played on defense at what would later be considered the safety position.
 Although not officially part of the National Football League, the Tanks played against teams in the league.
 In 1930, Presnell led Ironton to victories over both the New York Giants and the Chicago Bears.
-Against the Giants, the Tanks trailed 12-6 with three seconds left.
+Against the Giants, the Tanks trailed 12–6 with three seconds left.
 Presnell threw a touchdown pass to Gene Alford and then kicked the extra point to give Ironton a 13–12 victory over a Giants team that finished in second place in the NFL.
 He also scored two touchdowns against the Bears, including an 88-yard run.